maacpiash/KonSchool/data/README.md

 There are four data files in this directory, which contain data on the administrative regions of Bangladesh and the occupation options — each in two formats (JSON and YAML).

 ## Administrative regions
+The CSV, XLS, and XLSX files in the [original](./original) directory are the original datasets collected from [data.gov.bd](http://data.gov.bd/group/education).
+The current version of these files are downloaded on 14 December 2021.

 The data is formatted as one whole nested object, based on the following regional hierarchy: